Brief

 Iconic architecture and relationship with the landscape: Greenland Visitor Centre

-Art, architecture, and thought: thinking with wood
+Art, architecture and thought: thinking with wood

-Icelandic visitor center
+Yoshino visitor center

 Design workshop